-The tradition of acupuncture which I practice is based around a set of energetic acupuncture channels called the Complement or Secondary channels.
+The tradition of acupuncture which I practice is based around a set of energetic acupuncture channels called the Complement channels.
 These channels are termed Sinews, Luo, Divergent, and Eight Extraordinary channels.
 The source of these precious instructions comes from Dr Jeffrey C Yuen and is disseminated by many of his senior students such as Ann Cecil-Sterman and Ross Rosen.

 This type of acupuncture practice can be referred to as Advanced Acupuncture as they are beyond the curriculum of many modern day acupuncture Schools.
 It can also be referred to as Classical Chinese Medicine since they are described in the Classical texts.

 Each teacher has their own way of interpreting the Classical teachings.
 Jeffrey draws extensively from his vast and rich understanding to share with us.
 It is from this lineage of oral transmissions that primarily informs my understanding and practice of acupuncture and Chinese medicine from the Classics.

 From the point of view of this CCM there are many types of pathogenic factors (PF's for short) - that is things that challenge the body's defences.
 These PF's can be categorized as external, internal and constitutional

 b.
 Internal PF's are unprocessed emotions (eg. fear, grief, sadness, depression)

 c.
 Constitutional factors are those that are held at the deep layers of the body or genetic factors.

 The human body recognizes that the disease of an internal organ is the most serious of all illnesses and so has evolved highly sophisticated strategies for protecting the delicate internal organs.
 The energetic regulation of these organs takes place via the Primary meridians or channels.

 The Complement or Secondary channels protects the internal organs by either shifting pathogens out of the Primary channels or prevents penetration of pathogens into the Primary channels and hence gaining access to the internal organs.